Ugyenwangdi/Ugyenwangdi/README.md

 ## 🙋‍♂️ More About Me

 - 🔭 Currently working on an ecommerce project.
-- 🌱 Learning Full Stack through 100DaysOfCode challenge
+- 🌱 Learning Full Stack through 100DaysOfCode challenge.
-- 👯 I’m looking to collaborate on projects
+- 👯 I’m looking to collaborate on projects.
 <!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about Full Stack web development, APIs and coding in general
+- 💬 Ask me about Full Stack web development, APIs and coding in general.
 - 📫 Contact me at wulfibot@gmail.com
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->